qingfan007/document-workflow-core/README.md

-# Document Core Demo
+# Document Workflow Demo

 ## Overview

-This project demonstrates how a **document-centric system** can be designed and implemented in a way that is **structured, auditable, and safe to evolve**.
+This project is a small engineering experiment that demonstrates how a **document-centric system** can be designed and implemented in a way that is **structured, auditable, and safe to evolve**.

+The goal is not to define a universal architecture, but to explore what happens when a system is built strictly around a clearly identified domain core.

 It is **not a product** and does not focus on UI polish.
 The purpose of this demo is to show how complex business systems can be organized around a clear **domain core** with strict rules enforced on the backend.